densechen/densechen.github.io/README.md

 ## <img src="assets/info-circle-solid.svg" width="30px"> About Me

 I specialize in the unification of multimodal understanding and generative models, with a primary focus on advancing the capabilities of autoregressive models in generating and comprehending continuous data such as images, videos, and 3D content.
+Furthermore, I have extensive experience in large-scale cluster training (ranging from hundreds to thousands of GPUs) and have been responsible for training foundational text-to-image/video models.
 Additionally, I have conducted extensive research in areas including AIGC, federated learning, and robotics, and have published several papers at prestigious conferences in these fields.

-*Last updated: 2024.12.05*
+*Last updated: 2024.12.06*

 ## <img src="assets/graduation-cap-solid.svg" width="30px"> Educations